 Impact of Inflation on Nominal GDP

-- As nominal GDP is calculated at current market prices, the growth in the nominal GDP will indicate that there is a price rise instead of an increase in the amount of goods produced.
+- As the nominal GDP is calculated at current market prices, the growth in the nominal GDP will indicate that there is a price rise instead of an increase in the amount of goods produced.

 Nominal GDP plays a significant role in calculating the GDP deflator as well as determining the real GDP.